litestar-org/polyfactory/docs/usage/configuration.rst

 =====================

 Factories can be configured by setting special dunder (double underscore) class attributes.
-You can read the reference for these in the API reference for :class:`BaseFactory <polyfactory.factories.BaseFactory>`.
+You can read the reference for these in the API reference for :class:`BaseFactory <polyfactory.factories.base.BaseFactory>`.
 Below we discuss some configuration options in some depth.

 Seeding Randomness
 ------------------